North Carolina Aquarium welcomes two-pound shark pup

 MANTEO, N.C.
-(WAVY) — The North Carolina Aquarium on Roanoke Island announced the birth of two shark pups who born Oct.
-16 in the aquarium.
+(WAVY) — The North Carolina Aquarium on Roanoke Island announced the birth of two shark pups born Oct.
+16 at the aquarium.

 Unfortunately, one of the sharks did not survive the first night and staff is working to learn why.